SAT Syllabus 2026 (Section-wise): Reading, Writing & Math Section

 This area focuses on how ideas are connected and organised.
 These questions test whether you can choose the best transitions, combine information logically, and ensure smooth flow between sentences or ideas.

-The Math section of the SAT tests your ability to understand, apply, and reason with key mathematical concepts.
+The SAT Math syllabus tests your ability to understand, apply, and reason with key mathematical concepts.
 You’ll encounter a mix of multiple-choice and student-produced response questions, some set in real-world contexts.
-The questions cover algebra, advanced math, problem-solving and data analysis, as well as geometry and trigonometry.
+The questions cover algebra, advanced math, problem-solving, data analysis, geometry and trigonometry.
 Most questions are clear and focused, but they get progressively more challenging, letting you show off your problem-solving skills step by step.

 |